aosbornee/DevOps-Work/interview-prep/General-Tech-Questions.md

 - Even more so in the current circumstances that we are in, technology has been the backbone which has allowed businesses to keep working as effectively as possible

 - Tech gives value to many people around the world who previously haven't had access to such things.
-This makes me want to work in tech because of the huge value it brings, being able to be on the forefront of new innovations that can help people it was fuels me to wake up and work hard
+This makes me want to work in tech because of the huge value it brings, being able to be on the forefront of new innovations that can help people is what fuels me to wake up and work hard

 ## Where do you see yourself in 5 years time